 Ponysaurus Brewing Co. | Durham

 I’m not sure I’ve ever been to Ponysaurus when it hasn’t been packed with dogs and their owners.
 This is another great spot for food trucks and delicious beer!
 It’s a nice stop before heading to Bark in the Park at DBAP.
-The outdoor space is welcoming and open, and there is a ton of seating for you and your favorite four-legged friends.
+The outdoor space is welcoming and open.
+There is a ton of seating for you and your favorite four-legged friends.

 The Siena Hotel | Chapel Hill